SourceBox-Tv/GymCoin/README.md

 This is GymCoin, the world first blockchain with website mining.
 You don't need a big computer, or a fancy graphics card to mine!("But of course mining with good computer increases hash rate you just need some decent pc").
 With just a browser and some time, you'll be able to earn GymCoin!
 Note: It could also take up to 10 minutes to mine depending on the code.
 This is a big project made possible by CoderHub, and we are not responsible for any loss of your coins.
 Users must read cryptocurrency policy before buying or using GymCoin.

-**_This will later become a cloud mining server website and we would be first organization to do that_**
+**_This will later become a public mining server website and we would be first organization to do that_**

 <h5> Use pip install -r to install requirements.txt</h5>